-How to Make Fura Da Nunu
+How to Make Fura Da Nunu Drink

-When I was younger, I always looked forward to festive periods especially Christmas.
+I always looked forward to festive periods when I was younger, especially Christmas.
 This was because we always had a lot of people coming to our home for the duration of the celebration, a lot of food and endless laughs; after all, Christmas is a time to share happiness.

-However, in the midst of all this fun, one thing was always on my mind and I would never be completely satisfied until it happened.
+However, in the midst of all this fun, one thing was always on my mind, and I would never be completely satisfied until it happened.
 The highlight of every Christmas celebration was when our auntie Lola came in to join the celebration.
 All the children would get really excited and jump on her body.

-Enjoy the ride as I tell you all my secrets to making this drink taste really amazing.
+Enjoy the ride as I tell you all my secrets to making this Nunu drink taste really amazing.

 Fura Da Nunu (Kafir Milk)